Invested in Tanzania

 Responsible Travel

-Most camps are portable, having no fixed ground structures or plumbing.
-They move seasonally, allowing the land to recover, and are solar-powered.
-We integrate water-saving techniques and collect all of our guests’ recyclable waste to send to one of Tanzania’s only drop-off points.
-It’s extra effort, but saves the fragile environment from harm.
+Most camps are portable, with no fixed ground structures so they can move seasonally, allowing the land to recover.
+Camps are solar-powered and have water-saving techniques integrated to collect all of our guests’ recyclable waste to send to one of Tanzania’s only drop-off points.
+It’s extra effort but saves the fragile environment from harm.